Esttiwar/esperanto_language/README.md

 # Esperanto

-#### Esperanto is a small programming language for handling text files (written in natural language) from the terminal/shell.
+#### Esperanto is a simple programming language designed to manage text files from the command line.
 #### The incontextual grammar was created in lark, which also helped us to generate the AST(Abstract Syntax Tree).
 Then, we used Python to perform the AST interpretation process.

 #### Features